 If you have left the relationship, think about…

-• Keeping a phone in a room which can be locked from the inside or obtain a cellular phone to keep with you at all times.
+- Keeping a phone in a room that can be locked from the inside or obtain a cellular phone to keep with you at all times.

-• Discussing a safety plan with your children for times when you are not with them.
-Teach children about the use of “911” and when to call the police.
+- Discussing a safety plan with your children for times when you are not with them.
+Teach children about using “911” and when to call the police.

 The Violence Is Never Your Fault.
 You Deserve To Be Safe At All Times